Abortion ban takes effect in Tennessee, paused in Texas | Law-Order

 Roughly half the states are expected to prohibit or severely limit the procedure now that the high court has left it up to them.

-The legal maneuvering has left some clinics wondering how to proceed.
-Abortion clinics in Louisiana reopened on Tuesday, while North Dakota said that state's only abortion clinic would shut down at the end of July, probably forcing patients seeking abortions to head across the state line to Moorhead, Minnesota.
-In Tennessee, the 6th U.S. Circuit Court of Appeals allowed a six-week ban to take effect at the state's request.
+Decisions are pending in other places, including Florida and Indiana.
+Abortion rights advocates also dropped some of their legal efforts in Indiana, Minnesota and Missouri.

+Some clinics initially turned patients away soon after the high court ruling came down, but then reopened as judges ruled in their favour.
+That happened in Louisiana on Tuesday.

+In Houston, a Democratic city in a conservative state, a judge blocked enforcement for now of a statewide ban on virtually all abortions.
+Abortions in Texas are still prohibited at about six weeks because of a law that took effect last year.
+But after Tuesday's ruling, Texas clinics, which stopped providing services on Friday, received assurances they can resume operations for at least a few more weeks without risking prosecution.
+At least one provider reopened to patients.
+In Tennessee, the 6th US Circuit Court of Appeals on Tuesday allowed a six-week ban to take effect at the state's request.
 An even more restrictive ban, prohibiting nearly all abortions, is set to take effect in a month.
 Both measures would make performing an abortion a felony and subject doctors to up to 15 years in prison.

-In Houston, a judge blocked enforcement for now of a statewide ban on virtually all abortions, according to a group representing abortion clinics in the state.
+In Wisconsin, the Democratic attorney general filed a lawsuit Tuesday challenging an abortion ban that has been on the books for 173 years.
+With Roe struck down, abortion opponents said the old law is now in effect, and abortion providers in the state have stopped offering the procedure.
+But Attorney General Josh Kaul argued that an abortion-friendly law passed in 1985 supersedes the older law.

 Abortion rights supporters gathered at the South Carolina statehouse Tuesday.
-Merritt Watts, who moved to South Carolina from California last year, said if she still lived in California, she would have “completely different rights.”
-“I used to think of red states as someone else's problem, but it's not,” the Charleston resident said.
-“They deserve what Californians have.”
+Merritt Watts, who moved to South Carolina from California last year, said if she still lived in California, she would have ''completely different rights''.

+''I used to think of red states as someone else's problem, but it's not,'' the Charleston resident said. ''They deserve what Californians have.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)